matteoquintiliani/earthworm-docker-sandbox/README.md

 ```
 Current Subversion revision at the time the author is writing is @8106 (see log here [http://earthworm.isti.com/trac/earthworm/log/](http://earthworm.isti.com/trac/earthworm/log/)).

-If you want to compile an old version of Earthworm defining different values for variables  `EW_SVN_BRANCH` and/or `EW_SVN_REVISION`, you might need to change Doxyfile as well fixing properly the section where Earthworm is compiled and/or basing your build on an older docker linux image.
+If you want to compile an old version of Earthworm you can set variables `EW_SVN_BRANCH` and/or `EW_SVN_REVISION`.
+For example:

-With the current `Doxyfile`, the author has been able to compile `tags/ew_7.10_release` but not `EW_SVN_BRANCH=tags/ew_7.9_release` which was 3 years old.

 ```sh
 make EW_SVN_BRANCH=tags/ew_7.10_release build
 ```

+You might need to change `Doxyfile` in order to fix properly the section where Earthworm is compiled and/or basing your build on a different and/or older docker linux image.

+With the current `Doxyfile`, the author has been able to compile `tags/ew_7.10_release` and, by a minor fix into `Doxyfile`, also the 32-bit version of `EW_SVN_BRANCH=tags/ew_7.9_release` which is was 3 years old.

 ## Creating Earthworm Environments